Vadasaurus: Limbs and pelvis

 The humerus is short but proportionally similar to that of other rhynchocephalians when compared to the body length of the animal.
 The hand possesses five fingers, with the longest being finger IV, followed by fingers III, II, V, and I. The phalangeal formula of the hand (which describes the number of bones in each finger starting with finger I) is ?-3-4-5-3.
 Each finger ends in a curved claw.
 The metacarpal (hand bone) corresponding to finger I is characteristically wide.

 The ilium is short and tapers towards the rear.
 The top edge of the pubis is large and rounded while the back edge is arched, creating a large thyroid fenestra between the pubis and ischium.
 The ischium is larger than the pubis and has a bony spur which could have connected to tail muscles.

 The femur is S-shaped but the finer details of its structure (as well as the structure of the tibia and fibula) are poorly developed.
 The astragalus and calcaneum (ankle bones) are unfused.
 Metatarsal I (the first foot bone) is short and wide while metatarsals II-IV are much longer.
 Metatarsal V is even shorter and wider, with a hooked outer edge.
 The phalangeal formula of the foot is 2-3-4-5-4, and each toe is long and ends in a curved claw, similar to those of the hand.

 Classification

 Vadasaurus herzogi is believed to be a close relative of the pleurosaurids according to a phylogenetic analysis published in its description.
 The clade comprising this genus and Pleurosauridae is itself allied with Kallimodon and Sapheosaurus.
 Although the structure of Rhynchocephalia as a whole is changeable depending on the methodology used in the analysis, the Vadasaurus + Pleurosauridae clade seems to be one of the most well-supported parts of the whole order.
 The discovery of Vadasaurus helps to depict the evolution of the pleurosaurids.
 Although not technically a true pleurosaurid, Vadasaurus still possesses several features characteristic of the family, such as a long tail and nares, a wide metacarpal and metatarsal I, and limbs which are less well-ossified than those of other rhynchocephalians.

+The following is a cladogram of Rhynchocephalia after DeMar et al. 2022.